Cavewoman (comics): Fictional character biography

 The story of Cavewoman is rooted deeply in science fiction and fantasy.

-Meriem Cecilbie Cooper is born in July 1980 to parents Robert Addam Cooper and Gail Nicole Reicher, in the fictional town of Marshville, Oregon.
-After Robert dies of unknown causes, Gail turns to drugs, which leads her to fall in with an unsavory secret group of government agents.
-Eventually wanting to sever her ties with this group for Meriem's sake, Gail seeks the help of Meriem's scientist-inventor grandfather Francis Peacock Reicher, affectionately called "Gramp".
-After first being thwarted, Gramp makes a mysteriously superhuman return, defeating the agents easily and taking 8-year-old Meriem away on a hovercycle from the future.
+Meriem Cecilbie Cooper was born in July 1980 to parents Robert Addam Cooper and Gail Nicole Reicher, in the fictional town of Marshville, Oregon.
+After Robert died of unknown causes, Gail turned to drugs, which led her to fall in with an unsavory secret group of government agents.
+Eventually wanting to sever her ties with this group for Meriem's sake, Gail sought the help of Meriem's scientist-inventor grandfather Francis Peacock Reicher, affectionately called "Gramp".
+After first being thwarted, Gramp made a mysteriously superhuman return, defeating the agents easily and taking 8-year-old Meriem away on a hovercycle from the future.

-At Gramp's laboratory, Meriem discovers a time machine and a body-enhancing device that allows a living being to pass through the time stream.
-It is here that she first meets Klyde, Gramp's 15 ft. gorilla who has been accidentally altered by the body enhancer.
-Gramp then enhances Meriem as well, but accidentally instead of going 70 years into the future Gramp, Klyde and Meriem are transported 70 million years into the past.
-Thus the trio begins an ongoing adventure through time while on the run from dinosaurs and a secret branch of the government.
+At Gramp's laboratory, Meriem discovered a time machine and a body-enhancing device that allowed a living being to pass through the time stream.
+It is here that she first met Klyde, Gramp's 15 ft. gorilla who had been accidentally altered by the body enhancer.
+Gramp then enhanced Meriem as well, but accidentally sent himself, Klyde, and Meriem 70 million years into the past instead of going 70 years into the future.
+Thus, the trio began an ongoing adventure through time while on the run from dinosaurs and a secret branch of the government.

-Meriem and Gramp settle in a large cave and begin a struggle for survival.
-As events transpire, Gramp is killed early on by a Tyrannosaurus and Meriem leaves the cave.
-After a fierce fight with local carnivores, Meriem ends up naked when her clothes were torn off during the fight.
+Meriem and Gramp settled in a large cave and began a struggle for survival.
+As events transpired, Gramp was killed early on by a Tyrannosaurus and Meriem left the cave.
+After a fierce fight with local carnivores, Meriem ended up naked when her clothes were torn off during the fight.

-After more than ten years, and growing into a buxom 19-year-old, Meriem lived in the local jungles naked, savage, happy, and free.
+After more than ten years, and growing into a buxom, voluptuous 19-year-old, Meriem lived in the local jungles naked, savage, happy, and free.
 Dinosaurs were taught to fear her.
-Meriem becomes reunited with Klyde, who attacks her and almost kills her.
-She then returns to the cave.
-Not wanting to be naked and savage anymore, she eventually makes a jungle bikini (with dinosaur teeth hanging on the strings) out of a leopard-printed snakeskin blanket.
-She also avenges her grandfather by slaying the Tyrannosaurus responsible for killing him, but rescues two Tyrannosaurus hatchlings from Velociraptors.
-One named Harmony becomes Meriem's companion while the other named Peace became her enemy.
+Meriem became reunited with Klyde, who attacked her and almost killed her.
+She then returned to the cave.
+Not wanting to be naked and savage anymore, she eventually made a jungle bikini (with dinosaur teeth hanging on the strings) out of a leopard-printed snakeskin blanket.
+She also avenged her grandfather by slaying the Tyrannosaurus responsible for killing him, but rescued two Tyrannosaurus hatchlings from Velociraptors.
+One named Harmony became Meriem's companion while the other named Peace became her enemy.

 Later, the whole town of Marshville is transported into a prehistoric past.
 When this takes place, Meriem becomes their guide and protector in the prehistoric world.
 The civilians had to protect themselves from the dangerous dinosaurs by building an electric fence around Marshville.
 She eventually leads most of the Marshville citizens safely to the Pangaean Sea.